jRosenthal11/MusicBot/README.md

  1. `!fs`: Force skip will bypass the voting system to skip a song.
 (Only a user with specific privileges specified in the config.json will be able to force skip).
 Force skipping will also skip a song even if it is the last one in the queue and disconnect the bot from the channel.

  1. `!stop`: Stop will disconnect the bot from the current voice channel and clear the song queue.

+ 1. `!q`: Will list the songs in the current queue.
+(Who added the song, and the song title)